Are Store Credit Cards Worth the Discounts?

 Be Responsible with Your Card

 Be responsible with your store card and your credit and finances will thank you.
 Spending moderately will earn you rewards and prevent you from running up a high balance.
-Pay it off in full and on time and it’ll reflect positively on your credit score.
+Pay it off in full and on time, and it’ll reflect positively on your credit score.
 Plus, you’ll never have to deal with the high APRs inherent to store cards.
-If you’re a diverse shopper, consider getting a basic rewards card suited for retail rewards (like the Chase Freedom), to broaden the rewards you can receive in all your retail excursions.
+If you’re a diverse shopper, consider getting a basic rewards card suited for retail rewards, to broaden the rewards you can receive in all your retail excursions.